GroundBuilder/to-be-ahead/README.md

 - I tested this site in different browser to check it works.
 Chorme, Firefox, Opera, Microsoft Edge.
 - I tested so the navigation, menu, gallery and sign up form is readable in different screens.
 - I have tested and confrim that the form works: required the * fileds and only accept a correct email address for the submit button work.
 The reset button works also.

+## Functional Testing

+### Navigation Links
+ - index.html OK
+ - gallery.html OK
+ - signup.html OK
+ - thankyou.html OK

+ ### form
+ The form responds.
+Get you a messege when everyhing is in.
+Required is working and email field.

 ## Deployment